 Keep in mind that there’s a big difference between WordPress.org and WordPress.com.

 To run WordPress, we cover the recommended requirements (and extend on them):

 WordPress may be set up on many different platforms.
 The setting of the operating system and the underlying web server hosting the program is equally vital to make the WordPress applications secure, even if the WordPress core software includes many features for operating a secure web application.

 One of the safest methods to run PHP is through the

 suPHP handler, which we use on all of our servers.
 It also offers an excellent technique for tracking the origin of each process' execution.
 So that we can assist clients in locating a malfunctioning running script.
 Running PHP from the account username rather than a shared one is what that is also referred to as.
 Also advised by WordPress is having that kind of server set up.

-Businesses and developers have been searching for a way to provide an integrated experience to users and customers, across whatever channels they use.
-Furthermore, WordPress has been evolving for a long time already and was pushing the limits of the "CMS" confinement for the past year.
-All of this has lead WordPress on the road of becoming a Digital Experience Platform (DXP) elevating itself above the CMS norm.
-With some elements like built-in REST API and Gutenberg's block structure, the platform is already taking steps in entering the DXP market.
+Regardless of the channels they use, companies and developers have been searching for a solution to provide users and customers with an integrated experience.
+Additionally, WordPress has been developing for a very long time and has been testing the limits of the "CMS" restriction for the past year.
+Due to all of this, WordPress has progressed from being a standard CMS to a Digital Experience Platform (DXP).
+With features like a built-in REST API and Gutenberg's block structure, the platform is already making headway in the DXP market.